Conduct an annual financial planning review

 As you plan for retirement, your focus is most likely on saving.
 But once you retire, your focus typically shifts from saving to generating income from your savings, planning for health care costs and making savings last.

+An annual financial planning review gives you a chance to evaluate your financial position.
 Many changes can affect your investments during the course of a year.
-It's important to monitor your retirement and investment accounts regularly and make adjustments annually to stay on track.
+It's important to monitor your retirement and investment accounts regularly and make annual adjustments to stay on track.

 - Your asset allocation could be off balance.
 Over time, different assets may grow at different paces.
 For example, what started as a 50/50 allocation between stocks and bonds may now be 45/55.